DennisSchenkel/PP4-Cityfur/README.md

 #### Search

 The search is a special topic in this application.
 It is created by marking all not matching results as hidden using Bootstrap.
-All matching results are shown.
+All matching results are shown.<br>

-To avoid unnecessary loading times and giving instant feedback, the search was created this way and not by doing a separated get request with every search.
+To avoid unnecessary loading times and giving instant feedback, the search was created this way and not by doing a separated get request with every search.<br>
 This method is only useful with a limited amount of profiles in the database.
-In the case of this application and its real world use, this is doable, since only a maximum of around 100 guests will be in the database simultaneously.
+In the case of this application and its real world use, this is doable, since only a maximum of around 100 guests will be in the database simultaneously.<br>

 ### Future Features